It’s Not the Woodstock Weed that Baby Boomers Might Remember

 “For one thing, this isn’t your 1960s pot, today’s cannabis oils are extraordinarily potent — 20, 30, 40 times as potent as, let us say, classic marijuana.”

-Carey, who holds a master’s in Public Health from UMDNJ and a BS in Natural Resource Management from Cook College at Rutgers University, noted the public safety community is worried because there are no good, standardized ways to measure impaired driving.
+Carey earned a master’s degree in Public Health from UMDNJ and a bachelor's degree in Natural Resource Management from Cook College at Rutgers University.
+She says the public-safety community is worried because there are no good, standardized ways to measure impaired driving.

 For example, there is a Breathalyzer test for alcoholic beverages, but not a comparable test for measuring whether a person is driving under the influence of tetrahydrocannabinol (THC), the principal psychoactive constituent of cannabis.